EnfrigFalco/StarFab/README.md

-# StarFab - Linux Guide
+# StarFab - Linux Compile Guide
-Guide for running StarFab on Linux distos using toolbox (podman) container to avoid flooding OS with hundred of packages.
-Guide assumes you are using toolbox with a Fedora OCI, process basically the same, see bottom for extra info on other distributions.
+Guide for compiling StarFab on Linux distos using toolbox.
+Although toolbox is not necassary it is recommended to avoid filling the host OS with hundred of dev packages.
 ## Setup a container for your favourite distro
 ```
 # Fedora